Spendcoin Price Reaches $0.0293 (SPND)

-Spendcoin (CURRENCY:SPND) traded 17.7% lower against the US dollar during the 24-hour period ending at 19:00 PM ET on August 11th.
-Over the last week, Spendcoin has traded down 44.5% against the US dollar.
-One Spendcoin coin can now be bought for approximately $0.0293 or 0.00000053 BTC on exchanges.
+Spendcoin (CURRENCY:SPND) traded down 17.7% against the US dollar during the 24-hour period ending at 21:00 PM ET on August 13th.
+One Spendcoin coin can currently be bought for approximately $0.0293 or 0.00000053 BTC on major cryptocurrency exchanges.
 Spendcoin has a market capitalization of $76.08 million and $723.00 worth of Spendcoin was traded on exchanges in the last 24 hours.
+During the last seven days, Spendcoin has traded down 44.5% against the US dollar.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.